Chicken Spinach Tortellini Soup is one of the best quick and easy chicken soup recipes (you can make it in about 30 minutes)!

 - Sprinkle flour over the veggies and stir to coat with the flour.

-- Add seasonings and chicken broth.
+- Add seasonings, shredded chicken, and chicken broth.
 Turn the heat to high and bring it to a boil, and boil for 5 minutes while stirring occasionally.

 - Add frozen cheese tortellini.
 The soup will quit boiling when frozen tortellini is added.
 Bring it back to a boil.
 Turn the temperature down to medium-high heat and gently boil for 2 more minutes.